-(v) In this paper we extrapolate $N_{\text{ee}}(\sqrt{s})$ into higher energies using 3NLO QCD result \cite{Dremin:2000ep,GrosseOetringhaus:2009kz} , which is almost identical to NLO QCD fit and Eq. (\ref{N_ee}).
-For $k^{-1}$ we assume it is a linear function of $\ln (\sqrt{s})$ up to the LHC energies.
+(vi) We extrapolated $N_{\text{ee}}(\sqrt{s})$ into higher energies using the 3NLO QCD result \cite{Dremin:2000ep,GrosseOetringhaus:2009kz}, which is almost identical to the NLO QCD fit (see, e.g., Fig. 10 in Ref. \cite{GrosseOetringhaus:2009kz}) and Eq. (\ref{N_ee}).
+For $k^{-1}$ we assumed it is a linear function of $\ln (\sqrt{s})$ up to the LHC energies.

-(vi) It would be interesting to extend our study on different colliding systems including proton-nucleus and nucleus-nucleus collisions \cite {Akindinov:2007rr}.
+(vii) There are many sophisticated Monte Carlo models (PYTHIA \cite{Sjostrand:2014zea}, HIJING \cite{Wang:1991hta}, EPOS \cite{Pierog:2009zt} etc.) that are used to describe the multiplicity distributions in various colliding systems.
+However, we are not aware of any Monte Carlo model that would naturally explain Eq. (\ref{mean_1}), which, as discussed earlier, is usually interpreted in the constituent quark picture.
+It would be very interesting to investigate this problem in detail, in particular, to see to what extent the multiplicity distribution in $pp$ is related to the multiplicity distribution in $e^{+}e^{-}$ interactions.

+(viii) The particle production in $pp$ and $AA$ collisions can be successfully described in the color glass condensate (CGC) approach; see, e.g., \cite{Gelis:2009wh,Tribedy:2010ab,Levin:2011hr}.
+In Ref. \cite{Gelis:2009wh} it was shown that the production of gluons from glasma color flux tubes follows the negative binomial distribution.
+In Ref. \cite{Tribedy:2010ab} the measured $pp$ multiplicity distributions were described within the CGC multi-particle production framework.
+In Ref. \cite{Levin:2011hr}, the authors argue that the mean number of particles can be described with an input from jet production in $e^{+}e^{-}$ annihilation.
+It would be interesting to see if the full multiplicity distribution in $pp$ can be described in a similar manner.